Skip to main content

 The initial focus of these therapies is often on observable changes like reduced body fat, increased lean muscle mass, and improved sleep quality.
 Each of these benefits, while desirable on its own, is also a marker of a deeper systemic shift.
 Improved sleep is foundational for cellular repair and reducing systemic stress.

 An increase in lean muscle mass improves metabolic rate and glucose regulation.
-The reduction of is perhaps the most significant from a cardiovascular standpoint.
-By addressing the source of specific inflammatory signals, these therapies can begin to change the underlying biochemical environment of the body, moving it away from a state of chronic, low-grade inflammation that is a known contributor to progression.
+The reduction of visceral fat is perhaps the most significant from a cardiovascular standpoint.
+By addressing the source of specific inflammatory signals, these therapies can begin to change the underlying biochemical environment of the body, moving it away from a state of chronic, low-grade inflammation that is a known contributor to cardiovascular disease progression.
 The journey into understanding peptide therapy is a journey into the science of cellular communication and systemic restoration.

 Intermediate